Dumbbell Upright Row: How To Do, Muscle Worked, Benefits

 9. Inhale as you slowly lower the dumbbells back down to the starting position.

-10. Now, lower the dumbbell under controlled motion until it comes back to its starting position.
+10. Now, lower the dumbbell under controlled motion until it returns to its starting position.

 11. Repeat for the desired number of reps.
 Aim to perform 8 to 12 reps.

-If you’re looking to add variety and challenge to your upper back workout routine, the one-arm dumbbell upright row is a fantastic exercise to consider.
+If you want to add variety and challenge to your upper back workout routine, the one-arm dumbbell upright row is a fantastic exercise.

-This unilateral variation of the classic dumbbell upright row targets the same muscles while adding an extra element of stability and core engagement.
+This unilateral variation targets the same muscles while adding an extra element of stability and core engagement.

-Putting your focus on just one arm at a time can help you get more muscular, separate specific muscles, and even fix weak spots.
+Focusing on one arm at a time can help you get more muscular, separate specific muscles, and even fix weak spots.

 1. Stand with your feet shoulder-width apart.